 In simpler words, in a software development perspective, a feature request enters one side of the pipe and comes out the other as a working, improved piece of software that can be trusted and relied upon to “do the damage” it was requested to begin with.

-The entire method is built upon making sure the journey through the pipe itself is simplified and made as time and resource effective as possible for everyone.
+The entire method is built upon making sure the journey through the pipe itself is simplified and made as time and resource efficient as possible for everyone.

 Typically, though, the Kanban method deals with the following prerequisites:

-- There will be detailed and serious analysis of the requirements of the job;
+- There will be a detailed and serious analysis of the requirements of the job;

 - The development will be carried out to fit with the analysis;

-- The outcome will be deeply tested (specially in software development) to ensure that it works just right.
+- The outcome will be deeply tested (especially in software development) to ensure that it works just right.